RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 Once something works, find software to automate as much as possible.

 Example: Many years ago, I [ran a user group](/blog/2014/05/30/how-to-grow-a-user-group/) for software developers in Chicago.
 My team and I assumed leadership of a 78-member group.
-When I handed the baton to the next leader, we had grown the group to over 4,000 members.
-Much of this growth was achieved through automation.
+By the time I handed the baton to the next leader, we had grown the group to over 4,000 members.
+Our growth was accelerated through automation.
+You can achieve this, too.

 ### 6. Schedule Time Around Your Future Self

-Best way to determine what you're commited to: Look at how you spend your time.
+One way to determine what you're committed to: Look at how you spend your time.
 Therefore, be sure to schedule your time around the three core priorities in step one.

-### 7. Aggressivelly Complete Imperfect Work
+### 7. Aggressively Complete Imperfect Work

 Done is better than perfect.
+Sometimes we hesitate to start a task because we want the end product to be perfect, and we can't see a path to perfection.
+Don't fall into that trap, especially if you're producing a product for fellow humans.

+This trap reminds me of an observation offered by Amy Hoy, a user experience designer, product creator, and entrepreneur:

+>If you can help your customer kill a serious pain, they won't care if the supporting details aren't perfect.<br/>&nbsp;<br/>~Amy Hoy

+It's better to get a produce out there in front of customers in rapid fashion.
+That's the only way to gather useful feedback, the kind of feedback that can lead to massively successful products in the long run.

 ### Conclusion

-This post can serve as a quick reference for those who have already read _Be Your Future Self Now_ , or as encouragement for those who are planning to read  the book in the future.
+This post can serve as a quick reference for those who have already read _Be Your Future Self Now_, or as encouragement for those who are planning to read  the book in the future.
 My recommendation: Read it.
 It's well worth the investment of time.